Before implementing, you and your connection must:

 - Discuss data requirements.
-We recommend providing a list of all the data you want from your connection's system and determine which patient identifier(s) should be used.
+We recommend providing a list of all the data you want from your connection's system to determine which patient identifier(s) should be used.
 Then, decide how all the data elements should be mapped between systems.
 It may also be helpful to refer to Redox message size limits so you know what to plan for data-wise.
 Also, review our API reference for any data requirements for the FHIR® resources/notifications or Redox data models you expect to use.

 - Talk about Redox's role in your integration.
 Redox's involvement is covered under HIPAA in a subcontractor capacity, whether we're the subcontractor under a covered entity or a Business Associate Agreement (BAA) between you and your connection.
 If your connection needs more information, they can talk to a Redoxer directly.
-Also, feel free to send these resources to your connection so they can learn about Redox:
+Also, send these resources to your connection so they can learn about Redox:

-We wanted to share some common issues we've seen and best practices to help meet timelines.
+Here are some common issues we've seen and best practices to help meet timelines.

 - Process delays during implementation.

 - Limited experience or knowledge for Integration analysts.

 - Redox requiring new development.

 - Share timelines early and have weekly check-ins.

 - Find out if there are any competing projects in the pipeline.

 - Check if you can fill roles with your connection's team or if you need support from EHR system team members before kicking off implementation.